Law Courts (Vancouver): Background

 The project began as The British Columbia Centre, a provincial government project to replace the neo-Classical courthouse forming the northern of the three Robson Square blocks which now houses the Vancouver Art Gallery.
 The proposed 50-storey tower, at 208 metres (682 feet), would have been the tallest skyscraper in the city (and taller than the Living Shangri-La, which holds the record as of 2011).
 In 1972 the provincial government of WAC Bennett was defeated by the NDP government of Dave Barrett.
 Just as the tower's construction phase was about to begin the plan was scrapped and Arthur Erickson Architects was commissioned to create a new design in 1973.
 The concept was revised into a "horizontal highrise", "B.C.
 Centre on its back."
 The inspiration for this has been credited both to the architect and to the government minister responsible for the courts.
-The building opened in 1980.
+The building opened in 1979 with a ceremony on September 6 featuring Lord Denning.